ZOMALAB Founders

 Elizabeth Troncoso is the Office and Property Manager for ZOMA Holdings’ operations in Chile.

-Prior to joining ZOMA Holdings, Elizabeth worked as a senior bank relationship manager at Banco BCI for 11 years.
+Prior to ZOMA Holdings, Elizabeth worked as a senior bank relationship manager at Banco BCI for 11 years.
 At Banco BCI, Elizabeth was responsible for sourcing and developing new clients, managing a diverse portfolio of financial products, performing feasibility studies for small and medium enterprises, as well as supporting with financial planning and risk mitigation strategies for both companies and individuals.
 Elizabeth started her professional career working at BBVA.

 Elizabeth earned a B.S. in Economics and Business Administration from Universidad Andrés Bello.